sassoftware/esp-studio-examples/EndToEndExamples/mcp/README.md

     - Outputs the array returned by the obtainSpeedingEvents function.
 - CheckBoatInExclusionZone
     - Takes five parameters: dateTime (timestamp of the boat event), heading, speed, lat (latitude) and long (longitude).
-    - The Scoring API is utilised; the provided data is published into the Score_Boat window, and the Filter_Inside_Exclusion_Zone window is used to "score" the data.
+    - The Scoring API is utilised; the data provided through the LLM is published into the Score_Boat window, and the Filter_Inside_Exclusion_Zone window is used to "score" the data.
+If the Filter_Inside_Exclusion_Zone produces an event as a result of the scoring action, the boat described by the data falls within the exclusion zone, otherwise the boat is outside the exclusion zone.
     - The processExclusionViolationCheck function is provided with the output of the scoring action, i.e. the event produced by the Filter_Inside_Exclusion_Zone window.
 The function returns a string indicating if the provided parameters comprise a boat that is within the exclusion zone.
     - Outputs the return of the processExclusionViolationCheck function.